 Foraging Purple Dead Nettle and Henbit

-Purple Dead Nettle (Lamium purpurea) is similar to Henbit (Lamium amplexicaule).
+Purple Dead Nettle (Lamium purpurea) (left) is similar to Henbit (Lamium amplexicaule) (right).
 Both are edible.
 Anne-Marie Bilella from Belle Vista Farm in Georgia tells us a little about them and what they are good for.

 Alison from Mama’s Weeds has used Purslane in salads, as we have.
 I love her title: ‘If You Leave Your Purse Layin’ Around, It’s Gonna Get Snatched’!

 Dandelion and violet lemonade sounds so healthy and yummy and is pretty as a sun-tea on your porch.
 I’m brewing some lemonade right now.
-If there is nothing else wild and weedy in your yard, at least you might find a few dandelions, one of the most health-giving plants on earth….just reject those that might be sprayed!
+If there is nothing else wild and weedy in your yard, at least you might find a few dandelions, one of the most health-giving plants on earth….just reject those that might be sprayed or host pets!

 You can use young day lily to make old-fashioned greens: Free Food: Daylily Greens.
 If the new leaves are higher than 6″ when harvested, they will not be tender, but I can imagine that if prepared correctly (butter, salt and pepper and a splash of balsamic vinegar?), they would be delicious.